apify/apify-docs/docs/scraping.md

 ---
 title: Scraping
-description: Scraping documentation is a hub for all your web scraping and crawling needs.
+description: Browse Apify's ready-made web scraping and automation tools.
+Compare Web Scraper, Cheerio Scraper and Puppeteer Scraper to decide which is right for you.
 menuWeight: 2
 category: guides
 paths: